-55. Horizontal Axis (Twisting in Stunts)
+56. Horizontal Axis (Twisting in Stunts)

-An invisible line drawn from front to back through belly button of the top person.
+An invisible line drawn from front to back through belly button of a non-upright top person.

-56. Initiation / Initiating
+57. Initiation / Initiating

 The beginning of a skill; the point from which it originates.
-The point of initiation for a stunt is the bottom of the dip from which the skill originates.
+The point of initiation for a building skill(s): stunt, pyramid, transition, release move, dismount, or toss is the bottom of the dip from which the skill originates.

-57. Inversion
+58. Inversion